Last Updated on December 5, 2020 by Grow with Bovees

 If you have a heavily thatched lawn, and haven’t done any dethatch removal in a couple years, then it may be time for dethatching.
 Power raking is a recommended way of fixing a serious thatch problem, but it’s worth mentioning that power raking cannot be done repeatedly, as it may completely clean out your lawn.

-For a lawn that’s gotten hard, and/or has a lot of bare spots, and is out of control, aerating your lawn may be a better option.
+For a lawn that’s gotten hard, and/or has a lot of bare spots, and is out of control, aerating your lawn with some lawn aerator shoes may be a better option.
 And if you’re still undecided about what you need, it is a good idea to speak to a lawn care professional.